twigphp/Twig/doc/templates.rst

 Including other Templates
 -------------------------

-The :doc:`include<tags/include>` tag is useful to include a template and return the rendered content of that template into the current one:
+The :doc:`include<functions/include>` function is useful to include a template and return the rendered content of that template into the current one:

 .. code-block:: jinja

-    {% include 'sidebar.html' %}

-Per default included templates are passed the current context.

-The context that is passed to the included template includes variables defined in the template:
+    {{ include('sidebar.html') }}

+By default, included templates have access to the same context as the template which includes them.
+This means that any variable defined in the main template will be available in the included template too:

 .. code-block:: jinja

     {% for box in boxes %}
-        {% include "render_box.html" %}
+        {{ include('render_box.html') }}
     {% endfor %}

-The included template ``render_box.html`` is able to access ``box``.
+The included template ``render_box.html`` is able to access ``box`` variable.

 The filename of the template depends on the template loader.
 For instance, the ``Twig_Loader_Filesystem`` allows you to access other templates by giving the